 An absolute pearl of a place!
 You’ll find the ETR inside the wonderful old building that houses BMAG (Birmingham Museum and Art Gallery).
 It’s well signposted once you’re inside and there’s no entrance fee to BMAG.
 Last orders for food are at 4pm, but BMAG regularly holds events here combining culture with food.
 During the day you can enjoy everything from a ‘posh’ fish finger sandwich at £6.50 to a champagne afternoon tea at £23.50.
 A great place for brunch and Sunday lunch too.

 Tempted by one or two of the above?
 Make a weekend of it and stay in one of our serviced apartments in Birmingham.
 Follow us on Facebook or Twitter for our latest offers.
-You’ll also find more of our favourite places to drink and dine in the city in our Living Local section.
+You’ll also find more of our favourite places to drink and dine in the city in our Dining out section.